 Improvement districts may only exercise their expropriation powers in accordance with the procedures set out in the Expropriation Act and any court decisions that have interpreted those rules.
 The Expropriation Act outlines detailed process and rules for determining the appropriate compensation payable by the improvement district to the property owner.

-If an improvement district is considering using this authority, they should contact Ministry of Municipal Affairs and Housing as soon as possible—the minister responsible for local government is considered the approving authority for expropriations by improvement districts.
+If an improvement district is considering using this authority, they should contact Ministry of Municipal Affairs as soon as possible—the minister responsible for local government is considered the approving authority for expropriations by improvement districts.